-The department does not have funding available and thus does not guarantee summer employment (Mid-May – Mid-August) for all of our graduate students.
+The department does not have funding available and thus do not have guaranteed summer employment (Mid-May – Mid-August) for all of our currently appointed graduate students.
 We have a limited number of summer teaching appointments available (typically 6-7) and advanced doctoral students are given preference.
 This is detailed in your offer letters and in orientation.

 Summer Fee Authorizations and Student Fees